QIICR/DICOM4QI/results/seg/aimclearcanvas.md

 <img src="clearcanvas/semantics-ui.png" width=250>

- * **how do you support the user in defining the semantics of the object at the time segmentation is created?** user can select from a pre-defined list of structures that are mapped into combinations of segmentation category/type internally by the software
+ * **how do you support the user in defining the semantics of the object at the time segmentation is created?** user can select from a pre-defined list of terms

 3.**Read task**: load each of the DICOM SEG datasets that accompany the imaging series into your platform